PrittSpadeLord/spring-contacts-app-browser-client/README.md

 ```

 This will ensure builds will not be affected by differences in pnpm versions.
 In the future, a Docker container will standardize this approach.

+P.S: The Docker container has been built to run the app in production.
+In the future, a testing stage will be incorporated along with a Docker compose to tie it all together